ramneekagn/SafeguardLLM/report.md

 # Project Timeline

 1. Week:
-Specify research questions and scope
+- Specify research questions and scope
-Setup eval pipeline and test
+- Setup eval pipeline and test
-Literature Search about tools
+- Literature Search about tools
-Start training classifier
+- Implement classifier (pretrained or finetune)
+- Evaluate Classifier
 2. Week:
-Safety Classifier testing and improvement
-Test LLM system with classifier
-Analysis of results
-First shot with other methods
+- First shot with other methods
+- Compare other methods with safety classifier
+- Test in combination
+- Analysis of results
 3. Week:
-Compare other methods with safety classifier
-Refine code base
+- Refine code base
-Finalize Results
+- Finalize Results
-Start report and presentation
+- Start report and presentation
 4. Week:
-Write up the report
+- Write up the report
-Finish presentation
+- Finish presentation